Vyral/base-template/_posts/2022-09-08-protect-your-deal-from-these-6-common-issues.md

 {% include excerpt.html %}

-Lately, I’ve been doing a series on “The Shift” by Gary Keller.
-This book has 12 tactics to help you not just survive but thrive in a changing market like ours, and today we’ve finally reached the final tactic: bulletproofing a transaction.
+Lately, I’ve been doing a series on “Shift” by Gary Keller.
+This book has 12 tactics to help you not just survive but thrive in a changing market like ours, and today we’ve finally reached the final strategy: bulletproofing a transaction.
 There are six issues that can sink a deal, and for each one, I’ll share how you can avoid them in your transaction.

 **1\.
 Inspections and repairs.** Unexpected issues can sink a deal, but there’s an easy solution: get sellers to do inspections before they list their homes.
 Sellers haven’t needed to do this in years, but I have a feeling that pre-listing inspections will come back soon.&nbsp;